-Enhance your Skills, Build Friendships, Leave a Legacy
+Enhance Your Skills, Build Friendships, Leave a Legacy

 Airborne School

-The Basic Airborne Course is conducted at Fort Benning, GA and is a competitive three-week course encompassing all aspects of entering a combat zone by parachute.
+The Basic Airborne Course is conducted at Fort Benning, Georgia, and is a competitive three-week course encompassing all aspects of entering a combat zone by parachute.
 The first week is Ground Week and consists of rigorous physical training and instruction designed to prepare the student to make a parachute jump and land safely.
 The second week is Tower Week and training consists of perfecting individual skills and stressing team effort.
 Jump skills are taught through the use of the swing landing trainer, the suspended harness, and the 250-foot free-fall tower.
 The final week is Jump Week, where you will use the training of the previous two weeks to execute five parachute jumps, including one night jump and two jumps in full combat gear.
-Upon completion of the fifth jump, you will receive the Basic Parachutist Qualification Badge and become a member of the elite "AIRBORNE" community.
+Upon completion of the fifth jump, you will receive the Basic Parachutist Qualification Badge and become a member of the elite Airborne community.

 Air Assault School

-Cadet Troop Leadership Training (CTLT)
+Cadet Troop Leader Training (CTLT)

 Basic Camp